L1malucas/recover-rn/README.md

 - **Dependency Check:** Automatically verifies if required tools (like `unzip` and `apktool`) are installed.
 ---
 ## Installation

+To use this tool, you will need Node.js (version 16 or higher) and `unzip` installed on your system.

 The recommended method is to use `npx`, which runs the package without needing a global installation.